Dollar gets respite as U.S. manufacturing picks up, jobs report awaited

 The index was mostly flat from Tuesday at 89.919, but still well off Friday’s high of 90.447, when a measure of U.S. inflation closely watched by the Fed posted its biggest annual rise since 1992.

-“I don’t think inflation will last long-term,” particularly with pressure from higher energy prices starting to dissipate, said Minori Uchida, chief currency analyst at MUFG Bank, who predicts no rate hikes until after 2024.
+“I don’t think inflation will last long-term,” said Minori Uchida, chief currency analyst at MUFG Bank, who predicts no rate hikes until after 2024.

 “I think the dollar will ease toward the end of this year.”